Long-eared owl: Taxonomy

-The long-eared owl was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Strix otus.
-This owl is now assigned to the genus Asio that was introduced by the French zoologist Mathurin Jacques Brisson in 1760.
+The long-eared owl was described by Linnaeus in 1758 in the tenth edition of Systema Naturae under the binomial name Strix otus.
+It is now assigned to the genus Asio that was introduced by Mathurin Jacques Brisson in 1760.

-Owls in the genus Asio are sometimes commonly referred to as eared owls.
-Despite their extensive distribution, only eight modern species are thought to exist.
-Four species are found both in Eurasia and Africa, and in the Americas, including the long-eared owl and short-eared owl.
+There are eight known species worldwide in the genus Asio, also referred to as eared owls.
 Despite similarities and being considered as in the same genus, it was found in a study utilizing electrophoresis that the genetic distance between long-eared owls and short-eared owls was unusually large for species within the same genera.
 Notwithstanding fossil records of Asio species showing their presence during prehistory in locations like Kansas and Idaho (Asio brevipes) and California (Asio priscus), the exact area of evolutionary origin of the long-eared owl is unknown and unlikely to ever be known.
 At least three modern species represent related derivations, possibly with long-eared owls as the paraspecies or as part of a species complex that potentially bears a basal common ancestor.
 In all three cases, the related owls are obviously more tropical in distribution and adapted to more humid conditions, with darker plumage, and larger bodies with apparently stronger feet and more overdeveloped talons, possibly exploiting a relatively unoccupied ecological niche against competing owls.
 One of these three is the Stygian owl, which is the darkest derivation of all and readily known to be distinct for some time.
 The other two slightly larger, tropical species, possibly housed in a species complex with the long-eared owl, were at one time considered to be part of the long-eared owl species.
 One of these is the Madagascar owl (Asio madagascariensis), obviously endemic to the island of its name, while the other is the Abyssinian owl (Asio abyssinicus), native to east Africa, especially in the northern area such as Ethiopia.
 While the marsh owl of Africa is outwardly very similar to and likely closely related to the short-eared owl, the striped owl (Asio clamator) is somewhat of an outlier among living Asio species and of mysterious origin.
 Despite being genetically related to the other living Asio species, it does not appear to be a close cousin.
 Studies of the mitochondrial genome found that the Asio genus, and consequently the long-eared owl, diverged most recently among living owl groups from the Otus or scops owl genus, with a more distant branch division from the Strix genus.
 A study of the genetic homogeny of long-eared owls in a single roost site was shown to be slightly higher than between different roosts.
 However, this homogeny is relatively low for a communal roosting bird in general.